hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/chrome/chrome.md

 - `typing`, `SimpleNamespace`:  For type hinting and creating a namespace-like object to store configuration data.
 - `selenium`, `selenium.webdriver.chrome.service`, `selenium.webdriver.chrome.options`: Selenium libraries for controlling the Chrome browser.
 - `fake_useragent`: Library for generating realistic user-agent strings.
 - `header`, `gs`, `src.webdriver.executor`, `src.webdriver.js`, `src.utils.jjson`, `src.logger`: Modules from the project's internal packages.
 The `src` prefix indicates that these are internal packages to the current project, used for configuration loading, logging, and potentially core webdriver actions.
-This illustrates a well-structured project with internal dependencies.
+This illuStartes a well-structured project with internal dependencies.

 **Classes:**